flame-engine/flame/doc/util.md

 Methods:
  - `darken`: Darken the shade of the color by an amount between 0 to 1.
- - `brighten`: Brighten the shade of the color by the an amount between 0 to 1.
+ - `brighten`: Brighten the shade of the color by an amount between 0 to 1.

 ### Image